Why Small Ships Are Perfect For Expedition Cruises

 More Space On Deck

 You may think that a bigger ship will offer more space to move around on deck, but the opposite is nearly always true.
-On a ship with a smaller capacity, there will be less people fighting for deck space and more room for you to move around comfortably.
+On a ship with a smaller capacity, there will be fewer people fighting for deck space and more room for you to move around comfortably.
 Deck space is an important consideration during Antarctic and Arctic cruises as there are likely to be calls over the PA system about spontaneous wildlife activity and you don’t want to be fighting with other guests to get a good view.

 Making Remote Places Accessible